 Add the action “Perform MDM Command” to your “Check Out” workflow.
 Set this to assign the staged device to user “[Device User]”.
 That’s the attribute that contains the username of the person checking out the device.

-Once you get this far, test a check out.
-If it is working properly, you will be able to look at the device listing in AirWatch and see the user’s name as the device owner.
-Once the device is checked in, the device owner should revert to the staging user.
+At this point, test a check out.
+If it is working properly, you will be able to look at the device listing in Workspace ONE and see the user’s name as the device owner.
+After the device is checked in, the device owner should revert to the staging user.

 Configure Workspace ONE Access

-Next you need to configure your MDM to fetch and deploy identity certificates, and to configure your identity management software to accept those certificates for authentication.
+Configure your MDM to fetch and deploy identity certificates, and to configure your identity management software to accept those certificates for authentication.
 Those steps are beyond the scope of this documentation.
-Please refer to the VMware documentation.
+For more information, see your VMware documentation.